top of page

 Description - (What If, 46 Turns) This variant deploys the Army of the Tennessee and uses a bigger map.
 Also, Confederates are defending Resaca.

 Analysis - This is the same basic premise as scenario 005 but with larger armies and a bigger map - these make things much more complicated for the Rebel army.
 The Confederates gain just 8,000 men (compared to scenario 005) but the Federals gain 16,000 (mostly infantry).
-While this does increase the difficulty it also allows the Confederates the option to simply fall back into prepared defensive lines around Resaca.
-Do you try to delay the Federals away from the city for as long as you can, or do you fall back right away?
-There are some interesting and fun strategic options to make here - but mostly defensive.
+There are some interesting and fun strategic options to make here for both sides.

 Scn 008.jpg